 Dr Peter Coventry - research

-Peter is a senior research fellow in health services research with expertise in the design and evaluation of complex interventions to support cost-effective management of psychosocial morbidity in people with long term conditions (LTCs).
+Expertise in the design and evaluation of complex interventions to support cost-effective management of psychosocial morbidity in people with long term conditions (LTCs).

 Collaborative care, self-care, and psychological interventions (including novel interventions such as mindfulness) are among key themes that underscore his current work in primary care mental health research.
 He is the Principal Investigator for a cluster randomised controlled trial that tested the cost-effectiveness of collaborative care for treating depression in people with diabetes and/or coronary heart disease.